Back to GE CYNC Guides

 Quick Solutions

-Replace bulbs with dimmer-compatible LEDs
+Replace bulbs with dimmer-compatible (dimmable) LEDs

-Tighten all wiring connections
+Tighten all wiring connections at the switch

-Adjust minimum brightness in the app
+Raise the minimum brightness in the Cync app

-Reduce bulb count on the circuit
+Reduce the bulb count on the circuit

-Try different bulb brands
+Try a different bulb brand if buzz persists

 Still having issues?
 This is usually the deeper cause below.